 2. Design with your PCB stack-up in mind

 Request a stack-up from your manufacturer before designing begins.
 It is crucial that you know what stack-up you are designing.
 Rigid-flex is the simplest configuration that will allow you to reduce the number of connectors, which will also increase wiring density and reliability.
-Take a look at our Flex Design Guide for example stack-ups.
+Take a look at our Flex Design Guide, for example, stack-ups.